kstoeckl/ASX_Machine_Learning/README.rst

 	This project was primarily started for the purpose of learning and has been on an on-going hobby project since early to mid 2016.
-	This is the reason for the writing of many of my own modules, however in later versions, may migrate over to using something like pyfolio.
+	This is the reason for the writing of many of my own modules, however in later versions, I may migrate over to using something like pyfolio.

 	Once again just re-iterating, this is a hobby project and no actual